huybrechtsxyz/atuaro/adventures/orphanage/03_the_basement.md

 ![Adventure Header](assets/images/orphanage_cover.png)

-# The House of Orphaned and Abondoned Offspring
+# The House of Orphaned and Abandoned Offspring

 <HR>